NearGM/Amazon-Product-Availability-Notifier/README.md

 ## Usage

 1. Clone the repository
-2. Replace the product URL in amazon-product-availability-notifier.py
+2. Replace the product URL
 ```sh
 def check_product_availability():
     # You need to change the url to the product you want